mxro/maxrohde-web/content/posts/2018/2018-01-11-determine-which-jdk-version-a-jar-class-file-was-compiled-with/index.md

 ---
-title: 'Determine Which JDK Version a JAR/Class File Was Compiled With'
-date: '2018-01-11'
 categories:
-  - 'java'
+- java
+coverImage: java_programming_language_logo-svg-e1515987274897.png
+date: "2018-01-11"
+primaryBlog: maxrohde.com
 tags:
-  - 'programming'
+- programming
-coverImage: 'java_programming_language_logo-svg-e1515987274897.png'
+title: Determine Which JDK Version a JAR/Class File Was Compiled With
 ---

 Today I came across a nasty error which occurred in a deployed Java application only but not during development or integration tests.
 The error went something like the following: